unitaryfoundation/jeff/README.md

 - Thinking beyond simple circuits will allow us to do new things and progress the field.

-Compilation and optimization of such programs is crucial to support quantum hardware execution, however current de-facto interchange formats (such as QIR and OpenQASM) either aren't designed for quantum optimization — lacking the explicit structure needed for advanced high-level optimizations — nor tool-agnostic exchange, locking developers into particular toolchains like LLVM.
+Compilation and optimization of such programs is crucial to support quantum hardware execution, however current de-facto interchange formats (such as QIR and OpenQASM) either lack the explicit structure needed for advanced high-level quantum optimizations, or are not tool-agnostic, locking developers into particular toolchains like LLVM.

 ***This creates a bottleneck for collaboration and makes it difficult to develop and share